 Operating mode Description Spin-Up Start up time period from spindle stop or power down.
 Seek Seek operation mode Write Write operation mode Read Read operation mode Performance idle The device is capable of responding immediately to media access requests.
 All electronic components remain powered and the full frequency servo remains operational.
 Active idle The device is capable of responding immediately to media access requests.
 Some circuitry-including servo system and R/W electronics-is in power saving mode.
-The head is parked near the mid-diameter the disk without servo control.
-A device in Active idle mode may take longer to complete the execution of a command because it must activate that circuitry.
+A head is parked near mid-diameter of a disk.
+A device in Active idle mode may take longer to complete an execution of a command because it must activate that circuitry.
 Low power idle The head is unloaded onto the ramp position.
 The spindle motor is rotating at full speed.
 Standby The device interface is capable of accepting commands.
 The spindle motor is stopped.
 All circuitry but the host interface is in power saving mode.
-The execution of commands is delayed until the spindle becomes ready.
+An execution of a command is delayed until the spindle gets ready.
 Sleep The device requires a soft reset or a hard reset to be activated.
-All electronics, including spindle motor and host interface, are shut off.
+All electronics, including a spindle motor and the host interface, are shut off.